Booklordofthedings/Booklordofthedings/README.md

-current status: Online
+current status: Offline
 # Hello Im Jannis von Hagen   👋

 I am currently still a highschool student with a interest in most things in computer science.
-Right now I am focused on Game- and Webdev.
+Right now I am focused on Game- and Webdev
+.
 ## Projects right now
 - A small game engine based on sdl2 written in beeflang
 - The pvz stats website, that does api calls and then formats them